 Being in the right place, at the right time, with the right subject, with the wind blowing in your face.
 Three out of four is okay, but sometimes you need all four things to get the shot you want.
 Still, good practice on taking pictures of an eagle diving for its meal.

+Picky, picky, picky.
 There is a message here, I think.
 You must try, even if you don’t succeed.
 You may even find out that what seems enticing really isn’t for you.
 Not every effort results in a desired outcome, but effort always imparts experience.
 Which, in the end, is the key to success.
 And finding… Continue reading A bird and a snail

 Remember what it felt like to fly free?

 Years ago, in the third season of Star Trek the Next Generation, an episode with this strange title aired.
 I had to look up the synopsis of the actual episode since I haven’t seen it in years.
 Unlike my favorite Star Trek episode of all time, “The Inner Light”, I had only retained the most… Continue reading Who Watches the Watchers

 A snowy winter day in mid January.
 Not much to do, except look outside the window and stay warm.
 The weather outside may have been frightful, but the view inside was delightful.
 The song was better.

 It was, for August in the Washington D.C. area, a relatively cool day.
 In the midst of summer, it was time for a walk in the garden, to take the sun in, to find that even in the undulating continuum that we call life, beauty always beckons, just waiting for us to find it.
 We… Continue reading On an August Day

 Why is the familiar different now The river by the bend The trees, the rocks, the birds, the sky A thousand steps walked alone In solitude, nature was my friend And yet today, even as the bird sang its welcoming song As the winds of winter give way to the blossoms of spring As the… Continue reading Awakening